This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 - Next Steps

-The Direct to Cloud Agent allows an operator to back up the operating system drive of a protected Windows 10 system directly to the Datto Cloud without the need of a SIRIS, ALTO, or NAS appliance.
+The Direct to Cloud Agent allows an operator to back up the operating system drive of protected Windows 10 and Windows 7 systems directly to the Datto Cloud without the need of a SIRIS, ALTO, or NAS appliance.
 Direct to Cloud is designed to be mobile and agile - if your test machine loses connectivity to the Internet or shuts down in the middle of a backup, Direct to Cloud's intelligent agent software will resume the backup where it left off when the test machine restarts or reconnects.

 - Windows 10 (all 64-bit versions)